-Welcome to Shasta County Water Protectors Info Page!
+Welcome to Shasta County Water Protectors Info SITE!

-DAPL is Halted by Army Corps Easement Denial:
+DAPL is Halted (for now) by Army Corps Easement Denial:

 5 December 2016 – In a surprise move on 4 December 2016, the USA Army Corps of Engineers denied the easement needed for the Dakota Access Pipeline to cross Lake Oahe, effectively blocking the construction of the pipeline from moving forward at this time.
 While this fight is not over yet, this announcement is a major setback for the pipeline and a testament to the power of grassroots activism.